NVIDIAAICITYCHALLENGE/2018AICITY_MCPRL/README.md

 ## Code structure

+1. Run `python ./extract_background.py`.
+Then, you will get all original frames and background frames save in `./data/all_imgs/all` and `./data/all_imgs/bg` separately
-1. The `./classification` contains the code to train classification model.
+2. The `./classification` contains the code to train classification model.
-2. The `./similar` contains the code to train similarity comparison model.
+3. The `./similar` contains the code to train similarity comparison model.
-3. The `./data` is the directory to save all images and models used in our work.
+4. The `./data` is the directory to save all images and models used in our work.
 [This](https://drive.google.com/open?id=1K18W1Zoj3hQI7BiQLqs-g-Ay6CKiMDbS) is some of our data for classification and the source other data are illustruted [here](./classification).
 [Here](./data/models) you can download all models used by us.
-4. The `./py-faster-rcnn` contains all the scripts for detecting, classifiying, decision making, etc.
+5. The `./py-faster-rcnn` contains all the scripts for detecting, classifiying, decision making, etc.

 More details can be found in corresponding subfolders.